leezx/cut-run-pipeline/README.md

 # yes 56 samples, matched
 ```

 ## Step 2.
-Rename the sample (`all.sample.csv`) to biological meaningful name (such as M60a-IgG) `all.sample.labelled.csv`
+Rename the sample (`all.sample.csv`) to biological meaningful name (such as M60a-IgG-1) `all.sample.labelled.csv`
+- Naming method：`Treatment-Antibody-replicate`
-- All downstream fq, bam, peak will based on this name.
+- All downstream fq, bam, peak will be based on this name.
 It will great benefit for further analysis.
 - Suggestion: go to R and modify the name, or you can edit it in Excel.

 ## Step 3.
 Run `run.1.qc.align.clean.sort.bed.bigwig.sh`